liquity/dev/README.md

 ### Hint Helper Functions - `HintHelpers.sol`

-`function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
+`function getApproxHint(uint256 _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
 Used for transactions that must efficiently re-insert a Trove to the sorted list.

-`getRedemptionHints(uint _XBRLamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
+`getRedemptionHints(uint256 _XBRLamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
 Returns three hints:

 - `firstRedemptionHint` is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR).
 - `partialRedemptionHintNICR` is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).